 Crime & Safety

-Officials Close Bathing Area In Sound Beach Over Increased Bacteria Levels
+Officials Open Sound Beach Bathing Area After Increased Bacteria Levels Subside

-The beach has closed since Tuesday, but will reopen when bacteria levels subside, a Suffolk health department spokeswoman says.
+UPDATE: The beach was closed since Tuesday, then reopened Thursday afternoon, a Suffolk health department spokeswoman says.

 SOUND BEACH, NY — Scott’s Beach in Sound Beach has been closed for bathing since Tuesday after bacterial levels exceeding acceptable criteria were found, a spokeswoman for the Suffolk County Department of Health Services said Thursday.